cicci8ino/nono-swift/README.md

 The fixture does not persist after the process exits and does not affect the shell that launched it.

-## Release Checklist
+## Releases

-Do not commit generated binaries.
-To publish a release, run the manual GitHub Actions `Release` workflow with a semantic version such as `0.1.0`.

-The release workflow:

-1. Builds the arm64 `CNono.xcframework` from upstream source.
-2. Verifies `Artifacts/MANIFEST.json`.
-3. Runs the Swift test suite and strict apply fixture.
-4. Zips the XCFramework.
-5. Computes `swift package compute-checksum`.
-6. Updates `Package.swift` with the release version and checksum.
-7. Commits the manifest update, tags the release, and uploads `CNono.xcframework.zip` as a GitHub Release asset.

-The generated `Artifacts/CNono.xcframework` and `Artifacts/MANIFEST.json` remain ignored and unversioned.
+Generated binaries are not committed to git.
+Releases publish `CNono.xcframework.zip` as a GitHub Release asset, and `Package.swift` points SwiftPM at that asset with its checksum.

 ## macOS Path Canonicalization